rl-institut/super-repo/docs/index.md

   - toc
 ---

-# Welcome to the Super-Repo Documentation
+# Welcome to the Super-Repository Documentation

-A template repo to test and document elements and features for research software. <br>
+A template repository to test and document elements and features for research software. <br>
 It implements the collection of repository elements and files. <br>
 The goal is to simplify and standardise the creation of software in GitHub repositories.